DustCar/Unreal-Gaming-Programming-Notes/README.md

 _*Note: Usually just doing these steps would make the camera follow the player's avatar with no lag, meaning that the avatar would always look like it's in the middle of the screen and the surroundings are what moves._

 To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

+#### Line Tracing
+A method of Raycasting that performs a collision trace (check) along a line and returns the first object that the trace hits or returns true if a hit is found.
+Raycasting is very effective for aiming using the player's viewpoint, 1st person or 3rd person.
+Helps in determining if a player is actually looking at something.

+There are multiple types of Raycasting and it includes:
+- `UWorld::LineTraceSingleByChannel(struct FHitResult& OutHit,const FVector& Start,const FVector& End,ECollisionChannel TraceChannel)`: Traces a ray that returns the first hit if blocking hit is found by the specified _Trace Channel_.
+- `UWorld::LineTraceSingleByObjectType(struct FHitResult& OutHit,const FVector& Start,const FVector& End,const FCollisionObjectQueryParams& ObjectQueryParams)`: Traces a ray that returns the first hit if blocking hit matches _Object Type_.
+- `UWorld::LineTraceSingleByProfile(struct FHitResult& OutHit, const FVector& Start, const FVector& End, FName ProfileName)`: Traces a ray that returns the first hit if blocking hit matches _Profile_ description.

+There are also other versions of the three functions mentioned above, such as:
+- `LineTraceTestBy*(const FVector& Start, const FVector& End, {condition})` versions: Traces a ray and returns true if blocking hit matches.
+- `LineTraceMultiBy*(TArray<struct FHitResult>& OutHits, const FVector& Start, const FVector& End, {condition)` versions: Traces a ray and returns a list of the objects that matches the conditions.

+<ins>Trace Channel Raycasting:</ins>
+When using Trace Channel Raycasting, there are preset collision channels available for use already (Visibility and Camera), but you can also create a new Trace Channel that you can modify its Trace profile in the presets without breaking the existing Trace profiles.

+To create a new Trace Channel:
+- Go to _Project Settings->Engine->Collision_
+- Under _Trace Channels_, click _New Trace Channel_, give it a name and its _Default Response_
+- Under _Presets_, open any of the project profiles and you should see your new trace channel under _Trace Type_.
+Then just set how the channel should react to specified profiles.

+***BIG NOTE: When trying to use the new channel with the Raycast functions, there is no ECollisionChannel with the name of our new Trace Channel like the presets.**

+In order to find out what ECollisionChannel our new channel uses, you must open up the `DefaultEngine.ini` file in the `%PROJECT_PATH%/Config` folder.
+The file can be opened as a .txt file.
+Once opened CTRL+F to find your trace channel's name.
+To know what ECollisionChannel, its name is of the form `ECC_GameTraceChannel{num}`.

+There is a limit of 18 custom channels and it usually goes by the order in which new channels are added (unless channels are removed) so the first custom channel should be `ECC_GameTraceChannel1`, but always make sure check the file first.

 #### Useful Functions
 Functions that can be useful for 3rd person that I don't have a section for